Hotpoint washing machines rated

 Our surveys have told us that most people would spend around £300 on a Hotpoint washing machine – so you'll be able to find plenty of Hotpoint models within this price range.

-Even on cheaper Hotpoint washing machines costing around £200, you'll find high spin speeds and features such remaining-time displays, and that's not something we can say about many other affordable brands.
+Even on cheaper Hotpoint washing machines costing around £200, you'll find high spin speeds and features such as remaining-time displays.
+That's not something we can say about many other affordable brands.

 Choosing the best Hotpoint washing machine

 We've tested Hotpoint washing machines that have capacities ranging from a small 5kg to a large 11kg.
-Large-capacity machines tend to bring with them super-fast spin speeds – 1600rpm isn't uncommon at the top end of the Hotpoint range.
-And on their top-end models, look for functions such as Eco Tech, which keeps energy use low, and Super Silent mode, which works to cut down motor noise.
+Large-capacity machines tend to have super-fast spin speeds, and 1600rpm isn't uncommon at the top end of the Hotpoint range.
+On its top-end models, it's worth looking for functions such as Eco Tech, which keeps energy use low, and Super Silent mode, which works to cut down motor noise.

 If the colour of the washing machine is a key consideration, you can find Hotpoint models in white, black and silver.